browserengineering/book/book/change.md

 1989, did not support colors, images, styling, or scripting.
 Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web then made browsers what they are today.
-Those forces are stronger than ever today.
+Those forces are as strong as ever.
+Browsers will continue to evolve!

 Sooner or later this book will be obsolete---the sooner the better!
 Whether it is WebAssembly or WebGPU, hardware access or new CSS